02. PyTorch Neural Network Classification¶

 Mean squared error (MSE) or L2 Loss | Regression | torch.nn.MSELoss |

-Table of various loss functions and optimizers, there are more but these some common ones you'll see.
+Table of various loss functions and optimizers, there are more but these are some common ones you'll see.

 Since we're working with a binary classification problem, let's use a binary cross entropy loss function.